kyutai-labs/delayed-streams-modeling/README.md

 ```
 In the heart of an ancient forest, where the trees whispered secrets of the past, there lived a peculiar rabbit named Loonah (...)
 ```

+Apart from nudging the model for a specific spelling of a word, other potential use-cases include speaker adaptation and steering the model towards a formatting or a language.

 Please bear in mind that is an experimental feature and its behavior is very sensitive to the prompt provided.